 You should explain your potential outcomes to show you have thought through your research and why it is important.
 You may include how your research builds on current knowledge and what new understanding you will bring to your field.

 Focus your reading so that your references are relevant and up-to-date.
-Use the Harvard style for your references.
+Use Harvard referencing style.

 Proofreading your proposal